isikbilal/SortingWords/README.md

 # KelimeSiralama
-Bir metin içerisindeki yada birbirinden bağımsız olarak girilecek kelimelerin alfabetik sıraya göre sıralanmasını yapan program
+Bir metin içerisindeki yada birbirinden bağımsız olarak girilecek kelimeleri alfabetik olarak sıralayan program.
+Program in alphabetical order of words to be entered in a text or independently.